canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 }
 ```

 Then, create one class per each workstation of your assembly line.
-These are the _steps_.
-For example, `UpdateStockStep`, `ChargeCreditCardStep`, `SendDeliveryOrderStep` and `NotifyClientStep`.
+These are the **steps**.

+In our e-commerce example, steps will be `UpdateStockStep`, `ChargeCreditCardStep`, `SendDeliveryOrderStep` and `NotifyClientStep`.

 ```csharp
 public class UpdateStockStep : IStep<BuyItemCommand>